top of page

 • Cost and availability of equipment

-Common Sterilization Techniques for Instruments
+Common Methods for Sterilization of Surgical Instruments

 1. Steam Sterilization (Autoclaving)